Skip to Content

 A postgraduate diploma is the stepping stone to a research-based degree such as a master’s.

 Find out more about the Postgraduate Diploma in Science and Technology parent structure.

-Massey University’s Postgraduate Diploma in Science (Animal Science) is suitable for those who would prefer a predominantly taught postgraduate qualification.
+Massey University’s Postgraduate Diploma in Science and Technology (Animal Science) is suitable for those who would prefer a predominantly taught postgraduate qualification.
 Or it gives you the opportunity to join the pathway to in-depth research at a masters level.
 The programme consists of 90 credits of taught programmes and 30 credits of research.

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
 If you complete the programme at a satisfactory level you may be able to proceed to the Masters of Science (Animal Science).
 If so, credits you have gained through this qualification may be credited to the masters programme.

 Massey University’s proud record in land-based study dates back to 1927 when we offered New Zealand’s first degrees in agriculture.

 Massey is world-ranked and New Zealand’s No 1 university in agriculture according to the QS (Quacquarelli Symonds) rankings and ShanghaiRanking’s Global Ranking of Academic Subjects.

 At Massey you will not just be studying animal science, you will be part of this world-leading animal and agricultural science hub.
 Massey’s Manawatu campus is surrounded by working farms and state-of-the-art animal science research facilities..
 You are able to access our extensive research and working facilities as part of your study.
 These include:

 We also host The International Sheep Research Centre which leads the world with its investigations into sheep husbandry and related areas.